odedamir/topopt-stress-inexact-sensitivities/README.md

 If you are using this code for research, please cite the relevant publication:
 Amir, O. (2021) "Efficient stress-constrained topology optimization using inexact design sensitivities", IJNME.

+*   IMPORTANT NOTE!
+The codes require the MMA matlab implementation (mmasub.m and subsolv

 The repository includes the following functions:

 * Run_minVpnorm: script for executing all optimization runs